amundsen-io/amundsenfrontendlibrary/docs/application_config.md

 For example, to use Google analytics, you must first install the Google Analytics plugin: `npm install @analytics/google-analytics`

-Then, in your config:
+Then, in your config, first add the import at the top: `import googleAnalytics from '@analytics/google-analytics';`, then add this config block:

 ```
-analytics: [
-  vendor: 'google-analytics',
-  key: 'UA-1234567',
-  options: {
+analytics: {
+  plugins: [
+    googleAnalytics({
+      trackingId: 'UA-121991291',
       sampleRate: 100
-    // All Google Analytics config settings are supported
+    }),
+  ],
 }
-]

 ```

 All [`@analytics/` plugins](https://github.com/DavidWells/analytics#analytic-plugins) are supported.